-A variety of routers nowadays have a USB port which can be used for connecting USB drives to share with other machines on your network.
+A variety of routers nowadays have a USB port that can be used for connecting USB drives to share with other machines on your network.
 Once you’ve located the USB port on your router, go ahead and attach your USB external hard drive.
 Then, you can share an external hard drive by mapping it as a network drive over a WiFi network.

 Pros: There are no additional hardware components or cables required to implement this method of sharing a hard drive over a network.

 Cons: It is limited, however, by the range of the WiFi signal so will not provide remote access over great distances.

 There are many situations where it’s helpful to share a drive on Windows 10 computers.
 You might want to share a collection of images, videos, or music files with your friends and colleagues.
 Many times, a large external hard drive that is physically attached to a computer requires access by other network-connected machines.